Multi-messengers from the radioactive decay of $r$-process nuclei: Methodology

 \subsection{Individual Emission Spectra}

 We use the tabulated $\beta$-decay spectra from \cite{MUMPOWER2025101736}, which provides the electron, $\gamma$-ray, neutrino, and neutron spectra for neutron-rich nuclei with A $>$ 8.
-The emission spectra are calculated using a statistical, multi-phase approach.
-First, the Quasi-particle Random Phase Approximation (e.g., \cite{KRUMLINDE1984419,1997ADNDT..66..131M,2003PhRvC..67e5802M,PhysRevC.93.025805}) is used to obtain a $\beta$-strength function, giving the distribution of excited daughter nucleus states which the decaying parent initially transforms into.
+The emission spectra are calculated using a statistical, multi-phase approach. he calculation first obtains a $\beta$-strength function, giving the distribution of excited daughter nucleus states which the decaying parent initially transforms into.
+If the nucleus has a level structure and $\beta$-decay scheme which are experimentally known, it is used, otherwise the Quasi-particle Random Phase Approximation (e.g., \cite{KRUMLINDE1984419,1997ADNDT..66..131M,2003PhRvC..67e5802M,PhysRevC.93.025805}) is used to estimate the $\beta$-strength function.
 From this, the emission spectra of the emitted electron and anti-neutrino are calculated under the assumption that the total available decay energy is divided between them (zero kinetic energy for the daughter nucleus).
 The shape of the spectra is determined from statistical considerations, where the density of states can be written as:

 where $p_e$ and $p_\nu$ are the momenta of the electron and antineutrino, respectively, $F$ is the Fermi function for $\beta$-decay, which accounts for distortion in the electron wave function due to the interaction between the nucleus and the electron, and $f$ is the Fermi-Dirac distribution, which accounts for Pauli blocking in the ambient electrons.
 From the shape of the density of states, the total decay energy can be used to normalize the electron spectrum, and via conservation of energy, the neutrino spectrum.
 This result is then summed and appropriately weighted over the $\beta$-strength function for possible daughter nucleus states to get the total emission spectra.